The Atlas of In-Context Learning: How Attention Heads Shape In-Context Retrieval Augmentation: Acknowledgements

 \paragraph{Implementation Details} All model checkpoints that we use and their corresponding tokenizers are available on HuggingFace: \texttt{meta-llama/Llama-3.1-8B-Instruct},\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct}} \texttt{mistralai/Mistral-7B-Instruct-v0.3},\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}} and \texttt{google/gemma-2-9b-it}.\footnote{\url{https://huggingface.co/google/gemma-2-9b-it}}.
 All models were ran on mixed precision (bfloat16).
 We use \texttt{Pyserini} implementation of DPR \citep{karpukhin-etal-2020-dense}.\footnote{\url{https://github.com/castorini/pyserini/tree/master}} For BERT matching, we use the checkpoint provided by \citet{kortukov2024studying}.\footnote{\url{https://huggingface.co/kortukov/answer-equivalence-bem}} For all experiments, we apply greedy decoding and set maximum limit of generated tokens to $\ell=20$ unless specified otherwise.

 \paragraph{Compute Details} All the experiments were conducted on 2 x 24 GB RTX4090 and 4 x 40 GB A100.
 Computing difference score $\mathcal{D}$ to identify in-context and parametric heads takes about 8 hours.
 Ablating both heads on NQ-Swap and TQA takes about 3 hours for each run.
 Patching task and parametric FVs takes about 12 hours on average for each model, while the NIAH experiment with retrieval heads takes about 8 hours.
 Our source tracking experiments consume about 4 hours.
+The machine translation experiment takes about 6 hours.